liangchaaaaa/BUCT_CS_Course/README.md

 # BUCT_CS_Course
-Course materials for some elective courses
+Some course materials for the Computer Science and Technology program at Beijing University of Chemical Technology